graphql/graphql-wg/rfcs/OptInFeatures.md

-Initially, the directive name was `@experimental` then `@optIn` to account for other use cases than just experimental status before [settling on `@requiresOptIn`](https://github.com/graphql/graphql-wg/pull/1006#discussion_r889467023) because it is both more explicit and leave room for clients to use an `@optIn` directive.
+Initially, the directive name was `@experimental` then `@optIn` to account for other use cases than just experimental status before [settling on `@requiresOptIn`](https://github.com/graphql/graphql-wg/pull/1006#discussion_r889467023) because it is both more explicit and leaves room for clients to use an `@optIn` directive.